Discover how to master Instagram, from driving community created content to nailing Instagram stories.

 Want to be successful at Instagram marketing?
 Focus on quality, not quantity of followers.
 This is just one of the great Instagram tips that Mel Brittner, Social Media Strategist at Later, shared with us in a recent interview.

 Formerly known as Latergramme, Later is currently a top-ranked Instagram marketing and scheduling platform, with over 2 million users globally.
 It keeps its members well-informed with a first class blog that offers important Instagram tips and tricks, such as ‘How to Design Instagram Stories That Captivate Your Audience’ and 'The Secret Trick to Increase Your Engagement’.

 To learn about their insights into mastering Instagram, we sat down with Mel, who’s been involved in the social media strategy space for six years and can claim such accolades as having helped @lululemon achieve their first million followers.

 MEL: First, identify why you have an Instagram account in the first place.
 Your answer to this will depend on what your brand or business does.
-Once you can clearly identify your Instagram goals, your strategy will become clearer.
+Once you can clearly identify your Instagram goals, your social media strategy will become clearer.
 I also think it’s easy to become overly focused on quantity of followers when, for most businesses, quality engagement is what will help you meet your goals.